serejandmyself/cryptowiki/cryptowiki.md

 # Cryptowiki

 Does what it says on the box.
-A collection of useful crypto resources to help me make decisions in regard to crypto.
+A collection of useful crypto resources to help me make decisions with regard to crypto.

 Do you own due diligence.
 Not financial advice.
 I don't really know what I'm doing...